How Much Ram Does A Human Brain Have

 Professional Insights

-Experts in neuroscience and computer science emphasize that while the brain and computers share some similarities, they are fundamentally different systems.
+Experts in neuroscience and computer science underline that while the brain and computers share some similarities, they are fundamentally different systems.
 The brain's analog, distributed, and plastic nature makes it difficult to directly compare its capacity to that of a digital computer.

 Tips and Expert Advice